Next Generation Tumor Targets

 Emerging Therapeutic Solutions

-Novel tumor antigens have been effectively targeted with monospecific antibodies, antibody drug conjugates (ADCs), T cell engagers (TCE) and with innovative multispecific recombinant antibodies and proteins.
-Given the properties of the tumor antigens, there is high potential for a novel adjuvant or stand-alone therapeutic and for synergy with certain approved cancer therapeutics to kill tumor cells and induce or revitalize an anti-tumor immune response.
+Novel sTA have been effectively targeted with monospecific antibodies, antibody drug conjugates (ADCs), T cell engagers (TCE) and with innovative multispecific recombinant antibodies and proteins.
+Given the properties of sTA, there is high potential for a novel adjuvant or stand-alone therapeutics and for synergy with certain approved therapeutics to kill tumor and certain critical protumor TME cells. sTA specific immunotherapeutics can induce or revitalize an anti-tumor immune response.
 AI is integrated to accelerate and enhance development from discovery to investigative new drug.